CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ### Task 1: Create Azure ML Workspace

+In this task you will set up an Azure Machine Learning workspace where all your machine learning assets and experiments will be organized and run.
+You will learn how to create a workspace in the Azure ML Studio, select the appropriate region and resource group, and navigate to the Designer interface to start building your pipeline.

 1. **Log in** to [Azure Machine Learning Studio](https://ml.azure.com/) when prompted provide below credentials.

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>